RoseMagura/HostingProject/README.md

 ## Usage

-Go to the link [here](http://elasticbeanstalk-us-east-1-986292402400.s3-website-us-east-1.amazonaws.com/) to access the frontend, which is hosted with
+Go to the link [here](https://immense-beach-34253.herokuapp.com/) to access the frontend, which is hosted with Heroku.
-Amazon S3.
-Note: This link is temporarily disabled.
-I will update later.

 ## Tests